tjkendev/python-testcase-generator/README.md

 6-7 8
 ```

-Also, you can specify file path to write generated text with `-o` parameters.
+Also, to write generated text to a file, specify output file path with `-o` parameter.